Skip to main content

 Authentication Mechanism

-1. Client Authentication Information Sending: The client packages user information (such as username, password, database, etc.) and sends it to the Doris server.
+1. Client authentication information sending: The client packages and sends user information (such as username, password, database, etc.) to the Doris server.
 This information is used to prove the client's identity and request access to the database.

-2. Server Authentication: After receiving the client's authentication information, Doris verifies it.
-If the username, password, and client IP are correct, and the user has permission to access the selected database, authentication is successful, and Doris maps the user entity to the system's user identity.
-Otherwise, authentication fails, and an error message is returned to the client.
+2. Server authentication: After Doris receives the client's authentication information, it performs verification.
+If the username, password, and client IP are correct, and the user has permission to access the selected database, authentication succeeds, and Doris will map the user individual to the User Identity in the system.
+Otherwise, authentication fails and returns the corresponding error message to the client.

-As introduced above, user_identity consists of user_name and host, but when logging in, the user only needs to enter user_name, so Doris determines based on the client's IP which user_identity to use for login.
+As mentioned above, user_identity consists of user_name and host, but when users log in, they only need to input user_name, so Doris matches the corresponding host based on the client's IP to determine which user_identity to use for login.

-If only one user_identity can be matched based on the client's IP, it will be used for login without any issues.
-However, if multiple user_identity can be matched, there will be a priority issue.
+If only one user_identity can be matched based on the client IP, then this user_identity will undoubtedly be matched.
+However, when multiple user_identity can be matched, there will be the following priority issues.

 CREATE USER user1@['domain1'] IDENTIFIED BY "12345";